 High Tech Flea & Tick Protection

 For these products to work, you want to make sure your pet is already free from fleas and ticks.
-These aren’t designed to kill off infestations.
+These aren’t designed to eliminate off infestations.
 You can also layer these with a topical or oral preventative like those listed in this blog.
-I’m a big fan of layering strategies to ensure that our pets are fully covered even if we forget to spray them or run out of a product.
+I’m a big fan of layering strategies to ensure that our pets are fully covered even when we forget to spray them or run out of a product.

 Please note that DE must be food-grade to ensure safety because pets inevitably ingest it, even if only a small amount.
 In addition, proper application is crucial to avoid respiratory issues.
 DE should not be inhaled in large quantities.
 Follow instructions to ensure you and your family stays safe when using this natural solution.